AlephAlpha/Nekomata/doc/Builtins.md

 This function is non-deterministic.

+### `tuple` (`ŧ`, `2 -> 1`)

+Create a list or a string with length n, whose elements are taken from another list or string.

+This function is non-deterministic, and automatically vectorized on the second argument.

 ## Particles

 ### `apply2` (`ᵃ`, `(0 -> n) -> (0 -> 2 * n) or (m -> n) -> (m + 1 -> 2 * n) where m > 0`)